wilsonify/hatshop/docs/content/docs/admins/deploy-stage.md

 ## Overview

 The stage deployment runs on a local Kubernetes cluster using KIND, providing a production-like environment for testing before release.
+Configuration is managed via ConfigMaps and SOPS-encrypted Secrets.

 ### Architecture